Free Shipping Over $70

 Can you use any fertilizer on lime trees?

-Not all fertilizers are suitable.
-Avoid those high in nitrogen alone, as they cause excessive leafy growth and poor fruiting.
-Stick with balanced or citrus-targeted blends.
+Not all fertilizers are suitable for lime trees.
+Avoid those that are high in nitrogen alone, as they encourage excessive leaf growth while suppressing flowering and fruiting.
+Stick with balanced or citrus-specific fertilizers like CompleteGrow Citrus Fertiliser for best results.

 Can you use rose fertilizer on lime trees?